intel-retail/documentation/README.md

 - Once a every (x) weeks there will be a requirements review meeting where we will approve, reject, or ask for modification to the requirement.

-- If approved the requirement will be moved into the design stage in the documents project.
+- If approved then the requirement will be moved into the design stage in the documents project.

 - A detailed design document will be made by the submitter and development team.